Jack of Hearts (Marvel Comics): Death and return

 When his power levels began to increase beyond the capacity for his containment suit, Jack of Hearts chose to commit suicide rather than continue living in an isolated containment room for 14 hours a day.
 Jack took a child murderer who had abducted Cassie Lang, the daughter of Scott Lang (the second Ant-Man), along with him when he exploded in space.

-Jack appears as a spirit and as a zombie before being revived by Jill Harper, who discovers a source of zero-point energy that assumes the form of Jack.
+Iron Lad (the young Kang the Conqueror) transports the Young Avengers and the amnesiac Wanda, no longer the Scarlet Witch, back to the onset of the "Avengers Disassembled" storyline, when Jack was used as a weapon to destroy the Avengers.
+While there they discovered that he was actually the real Jack of Hearts, summoned by Scarlet Witch.
+Jack pleads with Wanda not to go through with her monstrous plan, unaware that he is facing a different Wanda.
+The pity of this and the horror of seeing Jack blow himself up, shocks Wanda into recovering her memories and powers.

+In the series Marvel Zombies Supreme. a team of special operatives led by Jill Harper and Battlestar come across a source of zero-point energy which Harper believes can help them stop the zombies.
+The zero-point energy unexpectedly reforms into corporeal form as Jack of Hearts, who is left temporarily amnesiac following his resurrection.

 Powers and abilities

 Jack Hart's superhuman powers are as a result of the mutagenic effect of his father's "Zero Fluid", combined with the alien genes from his Contraxian mother.
 He has superhuman stamina and durability.
 Jack of Hearts also has the ability to generate "zero energy" within his body and project it as concussive force or intense heat or as a propellant to fly.
 Jack is sometimes unable to exert complete control over his energies, however.
 For a short time after restarting Contraxia's sun, he uncontrollably radiated enough heat to melt one of Contraxia's polar ice caps.
 He can survive unprotected in space.
 Jack of Hearts's brain has incorporated the artificial intelligence of a computerized device called the Scanalyzer, enabling him to think with the speed of a computer and store and retrieve information with a computer-like capacity and efficiency.

 Jack originally wore a suit of armor crafted in medieval Europe.
 His second suit of armor was designed by Torval, and made from alien materials designed to contain the zero energy his body generates.
 His original suit of armor was later restored and upgraded by Moondragon after Jack was rescued from space by the Avengers and thus leading to his connection with the team.

 Jack is a fair hand-to-hand combatant, has had some S.H.I.E.L.D. combat training, and is a talented poet.